uezekiel-mufin/Hello_microverse/README.md

 # Getting Started

-- To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps.

-### Prerequisites

 ### Setup